ACCESS-NRI/ILAMB-workflow/docs/source/ilamb_note.md

 ### 5.2) Run specific models and regions

-As mentioned in [Section 4.3](#set-up-modelroute-and-regions-files), you can adjust the models and regions that `ilamb` will run on.
-You can find more information in the `ilamb` [tutorial](https://www.ilamb.org/doc/ilamb_run.html).
+As mentioned in [Section 4.3](#set-up-modelroute-and-regions-files), you can adjust the models and regions that ILAMB will run on.
+You can find more information in the [ILAMB tutorial](https://www.ilamb.org/doc/ilamb_run.html).
 Calling `ilamb-run` with both specifications, would look like:
 ```
 ilamb-run --config cmip.cfg --model_setup modelroute.txt --regions regions.txt
 ```